goodekat/LIME-research-journals/README.md

 [**journals**](journals)

-This folder contains folders with research journals.
+Contains folders with research journals:

   - [00-objectives\_and\_ideas](journals/00-objectives_and_ideas):
     background of the research project, goals of the project, concerns